-But first, let’s cover some of the basics.
+First, let’s cover some basics.

 What is the Millennial age range?

 We’re defining Millennials as those born between 1981–1997.
-This means that in 2022, Millennials will be in the 25-41 range.
+This means that in 2022, Millennials are 25 to 41 years old.

 What is the Generation Z age range?

 Members of Gen Z are those born between 1997 and 2015.
 In 2022, Gen Z is 7 to 25 years old.
 It’s important to keep in mind that more than half of this generation is still in grade or high school and living at home, while many are away at college.
 It will be interesting to see how their preferences and shopping habits evolve when the entire group is earning and spending its own money.

 While 27% of Millennials are buying more private-label products to save money, only 13% of Gen Z does so.

 Millennials vs. Gen Z: How are these generations different?

 Millennials and Generation Z are different in how they shop, interact with brands, and view money.

 Gen Z is spending less than Millennials, and they save in different ways